 Lisa Solomon is a soprano with a passion for early and less-performed music.
 Based in Bremen, Germany, she holds a Masters of Music in historical singing performance from the Hochschule für Künste Bremen, where she studied with Prof. Benno Schachtner and Bettina Pahn.
 Drawing on her interest in medieval music and literary studies, she wrote her master’s thesis on the three lais (a long and highly varied medieval song form) by 14th-century poet-composer Guillaume de Machaut that he wrote into his narrative works.

-Lisa is currently enrolled at the Folkwang University of the Arts in Essen, Germany, pursuing a masters in Music of the Middle Ages under Benjamin Bagby (Sequentia), Prof. Dr. Stefan Klöckner, and Dominik Schneider.
+Lisa subsequently completed a masters in Music of the Middle Ages at the Folkwang University of the Arts in Essen, Germany, studying with Benjamin Bagby (Sequentia), Prof. Dr. Stefan Klöckner, and Dominik Schneider.
 She also holds a B.A. in Comparative Literature from Stanford University.

 Photos